 Why Do You Need a Defense Lawyer?

-If you are in Harris County or surrounding counties such as Fort Bend, Montgomery, or Galveston County and have been charged with a fraud offense, you will need an experienced and successful criminal defense lawyer like Nathaniel Pitoniak to provide you with legal advice and representation in a Texas court of law.
+If you are in Harris County or surrounding counties such as Fort Bend, Montgomery, or Galveston County and wondering “where can I find a fraud lawyer near me?”, you will need an experienced and successful white collar crime lawyer like Nathaniel Pitoniak to provide you with legal advice and representation in a Texas court of law.
 As a former prosecutor with more than a decade in practice, he has handled many fraud cases and will be able to create a strategic defense for your case.
 Call Nathaniel Pitoniak at the Pitoniak Law Firm at (832) 315-6283 for a free consultation today.